drmarkwslater/python-bham-course/_episodes/16-cmdline.md

 - "The pseudo-file `sys.stdout` connects to a program's standard output."
 ---

-The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+IPython, Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
 In order to do that,